inbn/component-gallery/src/content/button.md

 ## Styling

-As well as actually using the correct element, it's important to make it look and behave like the correct element.
+As well as using the correct element, it's important to make your buttons look and behave like the correct element.
 As already mentioned, users have certain expectations around how to interact with an element based on its appearance (known as [affordances](https://www.interaction-design.org/literature/topics/affordances)).
 The bare minimum requirements for a button are “some text in a rectangle”, but there are other techniques to make buttons more obvious to users:

 - Dynamically size the button to fit the text in it
 - Keep the text centre-aligned on a single line